 All MSCI Scholars must complete 33-credit hours of didactic coursework, including sixteen core credits, four credits of MTPCI Research Seminar, at least six credits of electives, and variable credits of mentored independent research (see MSCI course list).
-Scholars may pursue one of three concentrations: Translational Medicine, Genetics/Genomics, or Clinical Investigation.
+Scholars may pursue one of four concentrations: Translational Medicine, Genetics/Genomics, Clinical Investigation, or Dissemination and Implementation.
 Each concentration provides focused training that is tailored specifically to a student’s interest within clinical and translational research.
 For additional information about the specific courses required for each of the concentrations, please see the MSCI Concentrations.

 Scholars apply the skills and knowledge gained through didactic coursework and mentored research to write a clinical research manuscript and submit it to an indexed journal for peer-reviewed publication (a thesis requirement).
 An alternate entrepreneurial thesis option is also available.

 Scholars will form a thesis committee consisting of three faculty members and will meet with them at least twice per year.
 The thesis committee should include the scholar’s primary mentor, the MSCI Program Director, and a third faculty member in a closely related research field.
 The committee meetings will consist of reviewing the scholar’s plan for completing and publishing a research project and manuscript.
 The final approval meeting will consist of a formal 15-minute presentation of the research followed by the committee’s discussion of the manuscript.
 Scholars will complete a Mentor form at the end of the program.
 See thesis guidelines for more detail.
 The thesis must be based on original human research conducted during the period of pursuit of the Degree.